 There is a wide variety of CBD topicals to choose besides the noted above.
 Here are just a few:

-- Lotions and Creams: As one knows, lotions and creams are made to moisturize/hydrate the skin.
+- Lotions and Creams: As one knows, CBD lotions and CBD creams are made to moisturize/hydrate the skin.
 Lotions and creams are very similar to balms but they contain more water and therefore are thinner in consistency.
-CBD lotions and creams are usually applied for over all skin effects were as balms that are meant to assist in smaller areas.
+Lotions and CBD cream are usually applied for over all skin effects were as balms that are meant to assist in smaller areas.

 - Transdermal CBD patches: Transdermal patches are designed for users that want a controlled and application of CBD.
 This CBD-infused patch is generally applied to the skin with a stick-on patch similar to a band aid.
 The patch is designed to gradually release CBD out of the patch and onto then in your skin.
 This means there is a constant and controlled amount of centered CBD going into your body through the area on your skin.
 Generally most topical CBDs do not enter into the bloodstream, the patches do.
 They are ideal for people that need a constant amount of CBD applied throughout an extended time but don’t prefer but don’t want to ingest anything.